What is an International (PCT) patent application?

 Introduction

-PCT is an abbreviation for the Patent Cooperation Treaty, which is administed by WIPO.
+PCT is an abbreviation for the Patent Cooperation Treaty, which is administered by WIPO.
 An international application under the PCT ("a PCT application") is a single patent application which can give rise to rights in over 155 countries which are signatories to the PCT.
 For these countries, as well as the option of filing a direct national patent application it is possible to obtain protection by filing a PCT application and then later complying with the formalities for the PCT application to be processed in the relevant territory (referred to as "entering the PCT national or regional phase").
 The end product is a group of related but distinct national and regional patents.

 There are a number of advantages and disadvantages to use of the PCT route which we will discuss below.
 Please see our separate article for details of the PCT application procedure.